tanepiper/cloud9-livecoffee-ext/README.md

 Installation
 ------------

+This extension currently only works with self-hosted copies of Cloud9 (either via cloning `https://github.com/ajaxorg/cloud9` or `npm install cloud9`).
+Third-party extensions are not supported on c9.io.

     git clone git://github.com/tanepiper/cloud9-livecoffee-ext.git cloud9/client/ext/livecoffee

 Open the `Windows -> Extension Manager` window, put the path to the extension in